pairshaped/curlingio-docs/docs/getting-started/best-practices.md

 2. If you are offering a student / couple / family / first timer discount, how are you determining who is a student / couple / family / first timer?
 Inevitably any of these will require custom fields and asking them during registration, and then you'll need to police it.
 3. Do your discounts stack with each other?
 Do only a subset of your discounts stack?
 Should a member receiving a 2 league, a half season, a senior, and a first timer discount all added together?

-If you have questions about your discounts, please watch the following discounts tutorial before contacting support: https://youtu.be/3h7oZzkYfkM
+If you have questions about your discounts, [please watch our discounts tutorial before contacting support.](https://youtu.be/3h7oZzkYfkM)

 ## Make Sure Fees are Required